mmccoyd/hillside_amoeba_choc14/README.md

 They allow Choc 18 mm or narrower column spacing, sturdier column walls, and Mill-Max hot swap.
-Each has a diode, Mill-Max socket holes, and solder holes
+Each has a PCBA SOD-123 diode, holes for a Choc v1 switch with optional
-    for creating the switch matrix.
+    Mill-Max sockets, and wire solder holes for creating the switch matrix.
+The diode is from column anode+ to row cathode-.

 Goals include
   allowing most of the matrix soldering to be done outside of the case and allowing reuse of the switches and matrix in a future case.